You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 A lack of response often reflects something deeper back to us, the fear of being ignored, unseen, or unappreciated.

 These are valid fears.
-Part of the human experience.
-And in many ways, they’re the quiet clouds our mind carries to keep us safe.
+Part of the human experience and in many ways, they’re the clouds our mind carries to keep us safe.

 This is how we flip the perceived rejection script.
 By shifting our focus from the outside world (which we can’t control) to our own internal landscape, which we can.